 This is a story of a beautiful woman, a love of art and its ability to bring peace and comfort in a dire time of need.
 It is a story of love, courage, and peace.
 It is not a story with a happy ending.
-But, it is a beautiful story in that a love of art was able to bring peace and comfort to a mother, a daughter, a step-daughter, a wife, a sister, a daughter-in-law, a sister-in-law, an aunt, a granddaughter, a niece, a cousin and a friend who was dying of oral cancer at the age of 34.
+But, it is a beautiful story in that a love of art was able to bring peace and comfort to a mother, a daughter, a step-daughter, a wife, a sister, a daughter-in-law, a sister-in-law, an aunt, a granddaughter, a niece, and a friend who was dying of oral cancer at the age of 34.
 This is the story of my beautiful, beautiful step-daughter, Kim.

 Kim was a beautiful, beautiful woman with an enormous amount of natural artistic talent.
 She was an artist who had developed a love of art and drawing as a very young child and who discovered that she had a natural ability for it.
 Her love of art was cultivated during her youth and her skills were honed all throughout school.
 When she graduated from high school she decided that she wanted to study art in college and applied to and was accepted by an art school.